kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 ### How about using the method described in [Lifecycle management with KedroSession](https://docs.kedro.org/en/0.18.11/kedro_project_setup/session.html) to run Kedro programmatically?

-This is indeed a valid alternative to run Kedro programmatically, without needing to package the Kedro project.
-However, the arguments are not a direct mapping to Kedro command line arguments:
+This is a valid alternative to run Kedro programmatically, without needing to package the Kedro project, but the arguments are not a direct mapping to Kedro command line arguments:
 - Different names are used.
 For example, "pipeline_name" and "node_names" are used instead of "pipeline" and "nodes".
 - Different types are used.
-For example, to specify the "runner" you need to pass an `AbstractRunner` object, instead of a simple string value like "ThreadRunner".
+For example, to specify the "runner" you need to pass an `AbstractRunner` object, instead of a string value like "ThreadRunner".

 Arguments need to be passed separately: "env" is passed directly to `KedroSession.create()` while other arguments such as "pipeline_name" and "node_names" need to be passed to `session.run()`.

-It is only straightforward for simple scenarios like invoking `kedro run`, or where you do not provide many command line arguments to Kedro.
+It is most suited to scenarios such as invoking kedro run`, or where you do not provide many command line arguments to Kedro.